m-labs/artiq/doc/manual/getting_started_mgmt.rst

 As an exercise, add another experiment to the repository, commit and push the result, and verify that it appears in the GUI.

+.. _getting-started-datasets:

 Datasets
 --------

+ARTIQ uses the concept of *datasets* to manage the data exchanged with experiments, both supplied *to* experiments (generally, from other experiments) and saved *from* experiments (i.e. results or records).

 Modify the experiment as follows, once again using a single non-interactive argument: ::